-Required course: MUSAIIOO Fundamentals of Music Theory.
-Students who have equivalent knowledge through Advanced Placement or similar programs may qualify for MUSA2IOO Harmony, but should contact Professor Ralf Gawlick (ralf.

-gawlick@bc.edu) for placement.
+Required course: MUSA1100 Fundamentals of Music Theory.
+Students who have equivalent knowledge through Advanced Placement or similar programs may qualify for MUSA2100 Harmony, but should contact Professor Ralf Gawlick (ralf. gawlick@bc.edu) for placement.
 Theory is required for possible music majors and minors.
-Others wishing simply to fulfill the Arts Core could also consider MUSAI200 Introduction to Music, MUSAI300 History of Popular Music, or possible offerings in Enduring Questions.
+Others wishing simply to fulfill the Arts Core could also consider MUSA1200 Introduction to Music, MUSA1300 History of Popular Music, or possible offerings in Enduring Question courses.